Mirco Bergamasco: Personal life

 Bergamasco is the son of Arturo and the younger brother of Mauro Bergamasco, both Italian internationals.

-Bergamasco appeared on the cover and in the 2004 edition of Les Dieux du Stade, a calendar in which French rugby players pose nude.
+Bergamasco appeared on the cover and in the 2004 edition of Dieux du Stade, a calendar in which French rugby players pose nude.
 In 2007 he and his brother featured on the cover of the Italian version of the EA Sports game Rugby 08.

 Bergamasco is a vegan since 2013.
 In 2017 he posed nude for one of PETA's ad campaigns advocating for the vegan lifestyle.

 He's married to French Iranian journalist Ati Safavi.
 She became a vegan before him, inspiring him.
 They both appeared as testimonials for the Italian animal rights organization Lega Anti Vivisezione (LAV).